GaloisInc/ASKE-E/docs/src/donu.md

 **Response**

 The `result` field contains a list of variable-to-variable mappings, with keys being variables in the source model and values being variables in the target model.
+The list is in no particular order.

 Example:
 ```json